jackdewinter/pymarkdown/docs/rules/rule_md028.md

 ## Reasoning

-The main reasons for this rule are readability and consistency.
-Especially with *weird* cases like this one, parsers can return surprisingly different results for how the failure scenarios below are interepretted into HTML.
+### Consistency

-To reduce the complexity needed to determine which parsers return which results, this rule attempts to ...
+Especially with *weird* cases, like the one this rule tries to protect against, parsers can return surprisingly different results for how "failure" scenarios below are interpreted into HTML.
+To reduce the complexity needed to determine which parser return which result, this rule attempts to remove the single most divisive scenario between parsers: blank lines within Block Quote elements.

 ## Examples